ATS Optimized Resume: The Complete Guide to Getting Past Automated Screening

 One of the most damaging myths in ATS resume advice is that all systems work the same way.
 They don’t.

-Use this employer-type lookup to identify which system you're likely submitting to:
+Use the following employer-type lookup to identify which system you’re likely submitting to, then tailor your application to ensure your formatting aligns with ATS requirements.

-• Workday: Large enterprise companies most Fortune 100.
+• Workday: Large enterprise companies, most of the Fortune 100.

 • Taleo: Fortune 500 banks and healthcare .